 For replacement of parts the front casing and the inner casing panel of the boiler will need to be removed.
 To remove undo the two screws on the underside of the front casing and lift off.
-Undo the two screws on the front of the inner front panel and lift off
+Undo the two screws on the front of the inner front panel and lift off.

-If the appliance site situation has sufficient side clearances the side panels can be hinged sideways and removed to aid replacement of parts.
+The side panels can be hinged sideways and removed to aid replacement of parts.

-To remove a side panel undo the three screws securing each side panel to the boiler, two at the front and one at the top.
+To hinge a side panel undo and remove the three screws securing each side panel to the boiler, two at the front and one at the top.